Abbykus/Abbycus-ESP8266-Development-Board/Examples/painlessMesh/README.md

 - Compile and download to two or more QDEV-ESP8266 devices (nodes).

 You should expect to see that all nodes in the network are exchanging messages.

+Here is an article showing how to use with the [Arduino IDE](https://microcontrollerslab.com/esp-mesh-esp32-esp8266-painlessmesh-tutorial/).
+Note that the definition MESH_PREFIX is now called MESH_SSID.